-- Parents' Handbooks designated for new families and contains essential information for the start of a new year. - Term Calendars published by St Matthew's and Rathkeale prior to each new term with key events and routines listed. - Weekly Bulletin displayed on boards at Rathkeale, listing all events for the upcoming week. - Weekly newsletter emailed home each week by both schools.
-The Rathkeale newsletter contains a short Senior College section. - Daily Bulletin contains an outline of the day ahead and with important messages, music lessons etc. - School (Principal's) Newsletter an important and detailed newsletter published several times a year with a Senior College section. - Website for Senior College go to the Rathkeale College website and click Senior College. - Senior College Curriculum Handbook contains comprehensive subject information for Levels 1, 2 and 3 courses. - Trinity Review Full coverage of the year for all in the Trinity System.
+- Parents' Handbooks designated for new families and contains essential information for the start of a new year. - Term Calendars published by St Matthew's and Rathkeale prior to each new term with key events and routines listed. - Weekly Bulletin displayed on boards at Rathkeale, listing all events for the upcoming week. - Weekly newsletter published each week by both schools. - Daily Bulletin contains an outline of the day ahead and with important messages, music lessons etc. - Website for Senior College go to the Rathkeale College website and click Senior College. - Senior College Curriculum Handbook contains comprehensive subject information for Levels 1, 2 and 3 courses. - Trinity Review Full coverage of the year for all in the Trinity System.